SplatGian/Rainbow-Expansion/README.md

   </details>

 ## Contributors
-Thanks goes to these wonderful people (in no particular order)!
+Special Thanks go to these wonderful people (in no particular order)!

 |   | Name | Discord username | Contributions |
 |:-:|:----:|:----------------:|:-------------:|